divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 The testing can become a bit easier, by providing a 'sandbox' call where you return fake data.

 It is still a pretty fast and straightforward solution, but it adds a new point of failure for your application, meaning you will need more tests for the new API, and possible new deployments.

+# Creating a local copy of the data
+This solutions usually take more time to develop, and you will also have to deal with [Eventual consistency problems](https://en.wikipedia.org/wiki/Eventual_consistency).
+But they are also more resilience and less prone to failures.

+This solutions usually

 ## Enterprise solutions
 Some databases vendors have solutions for this type of data extraction, but this solutions tend to be on their very expensive enterprise packages.
 For example, [Oracle GoldenGate](https://www.oracle.com/middleware/technologies/goldengate.html) allows you to stream data from a Oracle database to other systems.
 If you are using Azure SQL (there are solution)[https://docs.microsoft.com/en-us/azure/sql-database/sql-database-sync-data] to extract data out of it, but this could imply a tight vendor lock-in.